gickowtf/pixoo-homeassistant/README.md

       #[rectangle config]
 ```
 <br>
+> [!NOTE]
-*Note: Position X,Y coordinates will need to be manually configured for each component type*
+> Position X,Y coordinates will need to be manually configured for each component type*

 #### XY Positioning